jacksonbenete/emacs-checksum/README.md

 You need to clone the project inside `~/.emacs.d/` and compile the Common Lisp code.

-There is a Makefile, the compilation is currently working with warnings.
+There is a Makefile.

 To compile you can simple call `make` inside the project directory.

-There is a name-conflict between *COMMON-LISP:DESCRIBE* and *UNIX-OPTS:DESCRIBE*.

-If asked to keep old symbols, chose to `TAKE-NEW` symbols (option 1).

-![name-conflict warning][2]

-The software will sucessfully compile (with warnings) under SBCL.
+The software will sucessfully compile under SBCL.

 Other implementations than SBCL yet to be tested.

+## Using the binary

 If you want to use (or test) the binary from the command-line:
 ```
-> ./checksum-cli --spec md5 --file ~/my-file.iso --hash ~/my-file.iso.md5
+> ./checksum-cli --operation compare-hash --spec md5 --file ~/my-file.iso --hash ~/my-file.iso.md5
 ```

+The software will not run without the --operation flag, because it handles different types of operations in one or multiple files.

+The current flags working are:
+- `--operation compare-hash` for comparing a file with a hash.
+- `--operation generate-hash` for generating a hash for a single file.

+You will need additional flags depending on the operation type.

+The possible additional flags are: `--spec`, `--file`, `--hash`.

+You can also call `--help` for more information.

 ## TODO